Faculty DirectoryBruce Wessels

 We are now developing a new class of widegap compound semiconductors for x-ray and gamma ray detection.
 Semiconductor photodetectors are fabricated and their opto-electronic properties determined.
 The defect properties are determined by photoluminescence and photo-induced current transient spectroscopy measurements.

 We are synthesizing epitaxial oxides by metal-organic vapor phase epitaxy and molecular beam epitaxy for applications in nanophotonics and nanomagnetics.
 Emphasis is currently on the development of ferroelectric and ferromagnetics oxide epitaxial thin films and superlattices.
 We measure their nonlinear optical properties as well as their magnetic and magneto-electric properties.
 The ferroelectric domain structure is determined from electro-optical and microwave property measurements.
-Development of thin film photonic crystals for electro-optic modulator, laser, and optical amplifiers for opto-electronic integrated circuits (OEICs) is under way.
+Development of thin film photonic crystals for electro-optic modulator, laser, and optical amplifiers for photonic integrated circuits (PICs) is under way.

 - Fellow, Optical Society of America, 2014